-The information on governance included here supplements that described in the Governors' report and in the statement of Governors' responsibilities and in the Statement of Governors' responsibilities.
-The Board of Governors has formally met 4 times during the year.
+The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors' Responsibilities.
+The Board of Governors has formally met 3 times during the year.

 Attendance during the year at meetings of the Board of Governors was as follows: